Hari Prabowo: Diplomatic career

 After serving in the UNSC task force, in September 2019 Hari became the director of trade, commodities, and intellectual property in the foreign ministry.
 In his capacity as director, Hari was involved in efforts to counter anti-palm oil campaign.
 Hari sent a diplomatic note to the World Health Organization after its branch in the Eastern Mediterranean issued an infographic that advised adults to avoid food that used, among all others, palm oil.
 After serving for two years in the role, in February 2021 he was appointed as director of development, economy, and environmental affairs.
 During Indonesia's presidency of the G20 from 2021 to 2022, Hari became Indonesia's co-sous sherpa, during which he worked to introduce Indonesia's presidency of the G20 to various regions in Indonesia.

 In January 2023, Hari became the deputy permanent representative to the United Nations.
 Upon the appointment of Arrmanatha Nasir as deputy foreign minister in October 2024, Hari became the permanent mission's chargé d'affaires ad interim until the appointment of Umar Hadi as permanent representative.
 Hari argued that the United Nations is facing a liquidity crisis and requires urgent reform to remain relevant and effective.

 Hari was nominated as ambassador to Thailand by President Prabowo Subianto in July 2025.
 After undergoing an assessment by the House of Representative's first committee on 6 July, his nomination was approved two days later.
+He was sworn in as ambassador on 19 December 2025 and received his duties from chargé d'affaires ad interim Fuad Adriansyah on 14 March 2026.
+He presented his letter of introduction to the executive secretary of the United Nations Economic and Social Commission for Asia and the Pacific Armida Alisjahbana on 17 April 2026 and credentials to King Vajiralongkorn on 22 June 2026.